Expenses: what they are and how small businesses can manage them

 SG&A expenses encompass everything that is not directly related to the costs of producing the items that your business sells.
 Examples of SG&A expenses are paying rent or utility bills.

-COGs, on the other hand, are directly related to the cost of producing a company’s goods or services.
-For example, the materials your business uses to sell coffee, like cups or lids, would be calculated as part of your COGs.
+Cost of sales, on the other hand, are directly related to the cost of producing a company’s goods or services.
+For example, the materials your business uses to sell coffee, like cups or lids, would be calculated as part of your cost of sales.

-Operating expenses and COGs are both included in the income or P&L statement, but are displayed as separate line items.
+Operating expenses and cost of sales are both included in the income or P&L statement, but are displayed as separate line items.